AdobeDocs/experience-manager-screens.en/help/user-guide/creating-a-video-padding-workflow.md

    ![screen_shot_2018-10-17at102806pm](assets/screen_shot_2018-10-17at102806pm.png)

-1. Once you have uploaded the video, click **Preview** to view the output.
+1. When you have uploaded the video, click **Preview** to view the output.

    ![screen_shot_2018-10-22at15151pm](assets/screen_shot_2018-10-22at15151pm.png)